shahedmomenzadeh/Video-pipeline/README.md

 To avoid download errors with restricted videos, you must provide a cookies file.

-1. Install the Get cookies.txt LOCALLY Chrome extension: https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc
+1. Install the "Get cookies.txt" Chrome extension.
 2. Go to YouTube.com and log in.
 3. Click the extension icon and select "Export".
 4. Rename the downloaded file to `www.youtube.com_cookies.txt`.